 Q: Why do we need a common denominator when adding fractions?

 A: A common denominator is needed because we can only add or subtract fractions that refer to the same-sized "slices" of the whole.
-When fractions have different denominators, they represent different-sized parts, and adding them directly would be like adding apples and oranges.
+Now, when fractions have different denominators, they represent different-sized parts, and adding them directly would be like adding apples and oranges.
 Finding a common denominator allows us to express the fractions in terms of the same-sized parts, making it possible to combine them meaningfully.

 Q: What is the difference between a common denominator and the least common denominator (LCD)?